-On May 12, 1983, FMPA purchased from Florida Power & Light Company (FPL) an 8.806 percent undivided ownership interest in St. Lucie Unit No. 2 (the St. Lucie Project), a nuclear generating unit.
+On May 12, 1983, FMPA purchased from Florida Power & Light Company (FPL) an 8.806 percent undivided ownership interest in St. Lucie Unit No. 2 (the St. Lucie Project), a nuclear generating unit located in St. Lucie County.
 St. Lucie Unit No. 2 was declared in commercial operation on August 8, 1983, and in Firm Operation, as defined in the participation agreement, on August 14, 1983.
 Fifteen FMPA Members are participants in the St. Lucie Project, with the following entitlements to FMPA's undivided ownership interest as shown in Table 1-1.